 Daily care and management will be provided by Sand Mountain Research and Extension Center staff and Extension personnel.
 Consignors whose heifers need veterinary care and/or treatment beyond what is provided to all animals will be billed those extra costs.

 Heifer Development Program Fee: $400

-- Includes: feeding, breeding, routine health, carcass ultrasound, pregnancy diagnosis.
+- This fee includes feeding, breeding, routine health, carcass ultrasound, and pregnancy diagnosis.

 - A $200/head deposit toward total cost will be due upon delivery.
 The balance will be due at heifer pick-up in June.